 6. The Insider Scoop weekly newsletter for free practice sheets

-I send an email each week to my email friends with a free practice sheet plus a little scoop of confidence.
-I want to give you a pep talk in feeling confident about your lettering.
+I send an email each week to my email friends with a lettering prompt to motivate you to practice and build confidence in your lettering.
+When you subscribe, you will also gain access to a library full of free lettering worksheets and resources.
 Does that sound like a good fit for you?
 Subscribe to the Insider Scoop! 🙂

 7. Dawn at Dawn Nicole Designs